Beaumaris, Victoria: Federal government

 The Division of Goldstein is an Australian Electoral Division in Victoria.
 The division was created in 1984, when the former Division of Balaclava was abolished.
 It comprises the bayside suburbs Beaumaris, Bentleigh, Brighton, Caulfield South, Cheltenham (part), Gardenvale and Sandringham.
 The division is named after early feminist parliamentary candidate Vida Goldstein.

-It is represented by Independent Zoe Daniel.
+After a close result followed by a recount in the 2025 Federal election, Independent Zoe Daniel was found to have 175 fewer votes, and on 31 May conceded Goldstein to former incumbent, the Liberal Tim Wilson.

 State government

-Beaumaris is in the electoral district of Sandringham, one of the electoral districts of Victoria, Australia, for the Victorian Legislative Assembly, with Black Rock and Sandringham, and parts of Cheltenham, Hampton, Highett, and Mentone.
+Beaumaris is in the Electoral district of Sandringham, one of the electoral districts of Victoria, Australia, for the Victorian Legislative Assembly, with Black Rock and Sandringham, and parts of Cheltenham, Hampton, Highett, and Mentone.